HewlettPackard/foedus_results/20160105_hcc_ycsb/README.markdown

 * Results below this line is after the XID fix!
 * 20160313_hcc_ycsb_gh_rw: FOEDUS RW results.
 Only 50-record experiment.
 Has summary tsv
 * 20160313_hcc_tpcc_gh: FOEDUS TPCC results.
 Has summary tsv
+* Results below this line is after the missing hotter() fix!
+* 20160318_hcc_ycsb_gh_rw: FOEDUS RW results.
+Only 50-record experiment.
+Has summary tsv